siddhartha-gadgil/DeptWeb/_auto-seminars/2008/2008-1-17-dr-d-anirban-banerjee.md

 date: 2008-1-17
 speaker: "Dr. D. Anirban Banerjee, Max-Planck Institute, Leipzig"
 title: "Graph Spectra: A Tool for Analyzing Networks"
 time: "4.15 p.m."
-venue: "Lecture Hall - III, Dept. of Mathematics"
+time: "Lecture Hall - III, Dept. of Mathematics"
 ---
 The existing graph invariants can retrieve certain structural informations, but they are not sufficient to capture all qualitative